dOrgTech/Ecosystem/proposals/Alchemy/01-generic-action-tooling.md

 - Complex UI for adding a GA plugin to the DAO via the plugin manager.
 - Subgraph does not pickup on newly deployed GA plugin contracts.

-When an user wants to add the Generic Scheme into it's DAO, he needs to look for the Generic Scheme address, create a proposal in the Scheme Registrar and create a PR in the subgraph to use the new scheme
+When a user wants to add the Generic Scheme into it's DAO, he needs to look for the Generic Scheme address, create a proposal in the Scheme Registrar and create a PR in the subgraph to use the new scheme

 ### New

+- As a DAO founder or enthusiast I want to easily interface my DAO with existing smart contracts, so that it can perform particular actions (set parameters, manage finances).

+- As a protocol developer, I want to give DAOstack DAOs the ability to interact with my smart contracts (ENS, Uniswap, Compound), so that adoption of my protocol increases.

+Example:

-- As an excited DAO member I want to easily extend the functionality of my DAO, so that I can focus on using the DAO to achieve its goal.
+As an excited DAO member I want to easily extend the functionality of my DAO, so that I can focus on using the DAO to achieve its goal.
 Going to the main alchemy interface of my DAO, I see a card called "Manage Connections" with a small description "Manage connection to contracts/applications" which signals me that I could maybe add a connection to the ENS application/contract.
 Clicking on the card leads me to a view with all active connections my DAO currently has.
 I have the option to add, remove or edit a connection so I go with add a connection.
-I see a modal which presents me with popular connections like the ENS system or Uniswap.
+I see a modal which presents me with popular connections like ENS and Uniswap.
 I click on the ENS system which leads me to a view which is all about the ENS system connection.
 I can observe how many DAOs have a connection with it which gives me confidence that this is the right connection I want to make.
 A big blue button with the description "Add ENS connection" clearly indicates me that this will lead me to my end goal.
 I click on the blue button and metamask is popping up to sign the transaction.
-Alchemy detects my transaction signing and while I am waiting for the transaction to be confirmed alchemy shows me tipps of how I can be more efficient with my DAO.
+Alchemy detects my transaction signing and while I am waiting for the transaction to be confirmed alchemy shows me tips of how I can be more efficient with my DAO.
 After the transaction got confirmed, I see a pending connection in my connection overview.
 I click on the pending connection item which collapse and indicates me that my recent metamask transaction triggered three proposals for the main ENS contract, the .eth registry and the public resolver.
 While I didn't knew that it was required to have three connections to a specific contract, alchemy made the process incredible easy by doing the heavy lifting for me.

-- As a protocol developer, I want to give DAOstack DAOs the ability to interact with my smart contracts (ENS, Uniswap, Compound), so that adoption of my protocol increases.

-This is going to be splitted in two parts, which are:
-  - The creation of a Generic Scheme through UI
-  - A marketplace of plugins (Generic schemes) in alchemy, so the user can add existing generic schemes into his DAO by just clicking a button

 ## Impact on Adoption